-Although galvanic corrosion often occurs between two dissimilar metals, it can also occur between two similar metals.
+Although galvanic corrosion often occurs between two metals, it can also occur between two similar metals.
 For instance, if one section of a bolt is submerged in salt water and the other half is open to the air, an electrostatic potential difference may still occur, leading to galvanic corrosion.

-Understanding the galvanic series can help machinists and fabricators understand which metals are more likely to corrode than others.
+Understanding the galvanic series can help machinists and fabricators understand which two metals are more likely to corrode than others.